annisaafitrinn/elnino-pyspark/README.md

 # El Nino Analysis using SparkCluster

 ## Overview
-This repository contains code for a Big Data Analytics project leveraging Apache Spark.
-With Docker, you can easily set up a Spark cluster and run your application without needing to manually configure Spark.
+This repository contains code for a Big Data Analytics project using Apache Spark.

 ## Prerequisites